 IP TAKE: This is a progressive group.
 Centrist or moderate outfits may find it difficult to obtain Threshold funding.

-While this progressive foundation supports five main topics of grantmaking interest, its global security grants are awarded through its Middle East Peace program.
-This program seeks to support an innovative Palestinian and Israeli activism that advances the "nonviolent transformation of the conflict and conditions in Palestine and Israel into an enduring peace" through the "creation of relationship and community" between the two groups.
+This progressive foundation’s grantmaking interests include Climate Strategies, Fair Elections, Food and Farming, High Impact Documentary Films, Psychedelic Research, Education and Policy, Middle East Peace and Thriving Resilent Communities.
+Its global security grants are awarded through its Middle East Peace program.
+This program seeks innovative Palestinian and Israeli activism that advances the "[n]onviolent transformation of the conflict and conditions in Palestine and Israel into an enduring peace" through the "[c]reation of relationship and community" between the two groups.

 Grant amounts range from $1,000 to $100,000.
 According to the foundation, however, most grants range from $15,000 to $30,000.
 Be aware that Threshold makes a decent number of program-related investments, or PRIs, each year.
 PRIs generally range from $20,000 to $50,000, but occasionally surpass $50,000.
 To learn more about the foundation’s grantees, download and explore its annual reports.